Northern Territory Travel Guide

 Australia’s Red Centre is at the southern end of the vast Northern Territory.
 To get the most from your visit, consider a self drive or one of our Explorer packages that include all the attractions.
 You can always add a day or two for some extra excursions.

-- Watch sunrise or/and sunset over Ayers Rock
+- Watch sunrise or sunset over Uluru (Ayers Rock)

-- Wander through the domed gorges of the impressive Olgas
+- Wander through the domed gorges of Kata Tjuta (the Olgas)

 - Dine under the stars at the Sounds of Silence outback dinner

-- Enjoy the wind in your face on a Harley Davidson ride around Ayers Rock
+- Enjoy the wind in your face on a Harley Davidson ride around Uluru

 - See the Red Centre from the air on a scenic flight or balloon ride